bodiase/BA775-Animal-Shelter-Data-Analysis/README.md

 4. Run all cells in order.
 The notebook is fully SQL-based—no local data files required.

+---

-📦 Dependencies
+## Dependencies
-Cloud Tools
+- Cloud Tools
-Google BigQuery
+- Google BigQuery
-Google Cloud Platform (GCP)
+- Google Cloud Platform (GCP)
-Jupyter Notebook / Google Colab
+- Jupyter Notebook / Google Colab
-Optional Python packages (if running locally): google-cloud-bigquery
+- Optional Python packages (if running locally):
+  - google-cloud-bigquery
-pandas
+  - pandas
-matplotlib
+  - matplotlib

+---

-🙌 Contributors
+### Contributors

+Erin Zhai (Project Manager), Bill Odiase, Angela Liou, Shon Shaju, Allen Chiu
-This project was completed by Team A02 for BA775 – Business Analytics Toolbox at Boston University.
+This project was completed by Team A02 for BA775 – Business Analytics Toolbox

-Contributors
-Bill Odiase
-Erin Zhai (Project Manager)
-Angela Liou
-Allen Chiu
-Shon Shaju
+---

+## License

+This project may be shared under the MIT License, or another license of your choice.
+If you would like a license file generated, I can create it for you.

+---

+## Generative AI Disclosure

+We used Generative AI tools (including ChatGPT) to support non-analytical tasks such as refining markdown text, improving clarity in explanations, and assisting with formatting.
+AI was also used to help debug minor SQL syntax issues and suggest clearer narrative structure for summaries and recommendations.
+All analysis, SQL queries, interpretations, and final decisions were independently reviewed and validated by the team.

+---

+## Acknowledgments

+Boston University MSBA BA775 - Business Analytics Toolbox
-Special thanks to Professor Mohammad Soltanieh-ha for guidance and course instruction.
+Special thanks to Professor Mohammad Soltanieh-ha for guidance and course instruction
 Data Source: Austin Animal Center Open Data Portal
 Tools: BigQuery, Google Cloud, Jupyter, Tableau

-📄 License
-This project may be shared under the MIT License, or another license of your choice.
-If you would like a license file generated, I can create it for you.

-💬 Acknowledgments
-Austin Animal Center Open Data Portal
-Google Cloud Platform
-Tableau Public
-BA775 Teaching Team